edunad/prop_mesh/README.md

 ## NOTES
 - Only .obj models are supported!
+- You can find QUBE on Entities -> Custom Models
 - When using QUBE make sure you at least have a **Prop Protection ADDON** (else it will use SetOwner to determine the owner, preventing you from grabbing it!)
 - If you want to use it **SINGLEPLAYER**, make sure "Local Server" is ticked! **DO NOT START IT IN PURE SINGLEPLAYER**